Page 1 of 1

 Pull up on the suction cup and use the flat end of a spudger to carefully pry the glass display panel out of the display assembly.

-Use a heat gun to soften the adhesive under the black strip along the left side of the front glass panel.
+Use a heat gun or hair dryer to soften the adhesive under the black strip along the left side of the front glass panel.

 Attach a suction cup along the left side of the front glass panel.